 - A pelvic examination involves external and internal palpation through which abnormalities may be felt.
 Typically, this method of examination is better at recognizing cysts or scarring.
-Small areas of endometriosis may not be detected during a pelvic exam alone.
+Small areas of endometriosis may not appear on a pelvic exam alone.

 - Imaging obtained with high-frequency sound waves facilitates observation of the uterus and other pelvic organs.
 This diagnostic test can alert the health care provider to the presence of cysts, but it does not definitively confirm endometriosis.

 - Laparoscopic surgery is both diagnostic and therapeutic in many cases.
 This procedure enables the gynecologist to view the outer lining of the uterus using a small instrument.
-Tissue samples may be obtained at the same time and, in some cases, endometrial implants may be removed.
+Your gynecologist may obtain tissue samples at the same time and, in some cases, remove endometrial implants.

-Endometriosis treatment is tailored to each patient’s situation.
+Endometriosis treatment varies based on each patient’s situation.
 Conservative non-surgical treatments are generally attempted first.
 These may include:

 - Over-the-counter pain medication to control menstrual cramping.

 - Hormone therapies to inhibit the reactivity of endometrial growth after ovulation.
-Such treatments also prevent ovulation and menstruation, both of which return when medication is stopped.
+Such treatments also prevent ovulation and menstruation, both of which return after stopping medication.